 The most useful test to identify an acoustic neuroma is an MRI of the brain.
 Other tests to diagnose the tumor and tell it apart from other causes of dizziness or vertigo include:

 Many acoustic neuromas are small and grow very slowly.
-Small tumors with few or no symptoms may be watched for changes, especially in older patients.
+Small tumors with few or no symptoms may be watched for changes, especially in older people.
 Regular MRI scans will be done.

 Removing an acoustic neuroma is more commonly done for: